Ephemeral persistence features and the stability of filtered chain complexes: Introduction

 \subsection{Organization of the Paper}

-In \textsection \ref{sec:fcc}, we recall the notions of filtered chain complexes, verbose barcodes and concise barcodes.
-In particular, for the case of Vietoris-Rips FCCs we study the relation between isometry of metric spaces as well as filtered chain isomorphism and filtered homotopy equivalence of FCCs in \textsection \ref{sec:decomp of fcc}.
-In \textsection \ref{sec:iso}, we study the interleaving distance between FCCs and the matching distance between verbose barcodes, and we establish an isometry theorem for these two notions of distances, i.e. Theorem \ref{thm:dm=di}.
-In \textsection \ref{sec:VR FCC}, we focus on the case of Vietoris-Rips FCCs, and we define new versions of interleaving distances and bottleneck distances via tripods of metric spaces in \textsection \ref{sec:pb di and pb db}.
-For these two distances we also have an isometry theorem, cf. Corollary \ref{cor:hatdb-hatdi}.
-In addition, we establish a Gromov-Hausdorff stability for them by proving Theorem \ref{thm:hatdb-dgh stability} in \textsection \ref{sec:pb stab}, and examples are provided in \textsection \ref{sec:ex for strict} to see that both inequalities in Theorem \ref{thm:hatdb-dgh stability} can be strict.
-In \textsection \ref{sec:computation} we study the interpretation and computability of the pullback bottleneck distance.
-We first provide explicit relations between the verbose barcode of the pullback of a metric space and the verbose barcode of the original space in \textsection \ref{sec:pb barcode}, by proving Proposition \ref{prop:pullback-barcode}.
-In \textsection \ref{sec:compute hatdb}, we prove Proposition \ref{prop:hatdb degree 0} which gives a formula to compute the pullback bottleneck distance for degree-0 by implementing the strategy of matching bars in concise barcodes only to other bars or to the origin $(0,0)$.
+In Section \ref{sec:fcc}, we recall the notions of filtered chain complexes, verbose barcodes and concise barcodes.
+For the case of Vietoris-Rips FCCs, we characterize verbose barcodes of ultra-metric spaces, cf. Theorem \ref{thm:verbose of ultra}, and study the relation between isometry of metric spaces as well as filtered chain isomorphism and filtered homotopy equivalence of FCCs in Section \ref{sec:decomp of fcc}.
+In Section \ref{sec:iso}, we study the interleaving distance between FCCs and the matching distance between verbose barcodes, and we establish an isometry theorem for these two notions of distances, i.e. Theorem \ref{thm:dm=di}.
+Starting from Section \ref{sec:VR FCC}, we specifically focus on the case of Vietoris-Rips FCCs and define $\hatdb$ and $\hatdi$ via tripods of metric spaces in Section \ref{sec:pb di and pb db}.
+In addition, we establish a Gromov-Hausdorff stability for them by proving Theorem \ref{thm:hatdb-dgh stability} in Section \ref{sec:pb stab}.
+Examples are provided in Section \ref{sec:ex for strict} to demonstrate that both inequalities in Theorem \ref{thm:hatdb-dgh stability} can be strict.
+In Section \ref{sec:variation of pb distances}, we introduce two variants of the pullback interleaving/bottleneck distance.
+In Section \ref{sec:pb barcode}, we establish relations between the verbose barcodes of the pullback of a metric space and those of the original space, by proving Proposition \ref{prop:pullback-barcode} and Proposition \ref{prop:explicit barc k}.
+In Section \ref{subsec:computation}, we study the interpretation and computability of the pullback distances.
+We prove Proposition \ref{prop:hatdb degree 0} in Section \ref{subsec: hatdb 0}.

 \paragraph*{Acknowledgements} FM and LZ were partially supported by the NSF through grants RI-1901360, CCF-1740761, and CCF-1526513, and DMS-1723003.
 The work in this paper is part of the second author's PhD dissertation.
+We thank Jeong-hwi Joe for insightful feedback and for suggesting clarifications that helped improve the exposition, especially Lemma~\ref{lem:non-isometric chain complexes}.
+We also thank anonymous reviewers for their valuable advice on improving the presentation and, in particular, their suggestions for correcting some errors in the appendix and simplifying the proofs of Theorem 5 and Proposition 6.2.